 1967 – Tollycraft Yachts began manufacturing fiberglass hulls starting with the conversion of the 24′, 28′, 30′, and 34′ wooden hull designs into fiberglass.

 1987 – Mr. Tollefson retired from Tollycraft and took a relaxed role in the marine industry as Chairman Emeritus of Tollycraft.
-Tollycraft Corporation, a then public company, was taken private and merged through a leveraged buyout into Olympic Equities, Inc. Thereafter, Olympic Equities, Inc. changed its name to Tollycraft Yachts Corporation.
-As with many leveraged buyouts of the 1980’s, the transaction was ill fated and threat-ened the long-term financial stability of the Company.
+Tollycraft Corporation, thena public company, was taken private and merged through a leveraged buyout into Olympic Equities, Inc. Thereafter, Olympic Equities, Inc. changed its name to Tollycraft Yachts Corporation.
+As with many leveraged buyouts of the 1980s, the transaction was ill fated and threatened the long-term financial stability of the company.

 1988 -Tolly bought a condominium in Edmonds.
 His retirement allowed him to spend time enjoying his love of drawing and cruising those waters of the Pacific Northwest and Canada.

 1991 – Tolly took delivery of his final yacht, “Tolly”, the now famous beautiful blue hull 48-foot Tollycraft Yacht.
 That same year, he moved into his home in Port Ludlow and moored his vessel at Port Ludlow Marina.
 For ten years, he cruised from Olympia to the San Juan Islands in Washington State and all points in between to the spectacular waters of Canada and the Canadian Gulf Islands, Desolation Sound, Princess Louise Inlet and one season taking a cruise to Alaska.